fnord12/service.autosub/README.md

 ---
 ### Challenges

-1. Unfortunaely, Kodi's JSON query returns a subtitles Name, Language, and Index, but not the Forced flag.
+1. Unfortunaely, Kodi's JSON query returns a subtitle's Name, Language, and Index, but not the Forced flag.
 Therefore, embedded forced subtitles can only be guessed based on the Name.
 Hence the Embedded Forced Sub Indicator setting.
 The default settings include every Name i could think of, but if you encounter something else you can add it.
 But that's still dependent on a Name having been input at all when the video file was created.
 You can use something like MKVToolNix to add a name to a video file if necessary.

 2. As noted above, for external forced subs, it must be a real language recognized by Kodi and listed in the langcodes.py file.
 It can't (unfortunately) just be MovieName.forced.srt or something.